qualiu/vscode-msr/README.md

   Regex pattern to promote scores for sorting definition (`Go To Definition`) or references (`Find All References`):

-  - `msr.{root-folder-name}.promoteFolderPattern`: Regex pattern to promote folder scores for result file folders.
+  - `msr.{repo-folder-name}.promoteFolderPattern`: Regex pattern to promote folder scores for result file folders.
-  - `msr.{root-folder-name}.promotePathPattern`: Regex pattern to promote path scores for result file paths.
+  - `msr.{repo-folder-name}.promotePathPattern`: Regex pattern to promote path scores for result file paths.
-  - `msr.{root-folder-name}.promoteFolderScore`: Recommended value is 100 to 1000.
+  - `msr.{repo-folder-name}.promoteFolderScore`: Recommended value is 100 to 1000.
 Default = 200 if not set.
-  - `msr.{root-folder-name}.promotePathScore`: Recommended value is 100 to 1000.
+  - `msr.{repo-folder-name}.promotePathScore`: Recommended value is 100 to 1000.
 Default = 200 if not set.

 ### Extra Paths Settings